Browserbase

 Use your personal browser

-cdpUrl is only supported in Stagehand 2.0.
+The cdpUrl config is only supported in Stagehand 2.0+.

 You can use Stagehand with any Chromium-based browser, like Arc, Brave, Chrome, Dia, and Edge!
 To do so, you can pass in a cdpUrl to connect to a remote browser, or pass in an executablePath to use a local browser executable.
+You’ll also need to open your browser in “debug” mode.
+For example, if you’re using Chrome on a Mac, you can open it with the following command:

 open -a "Google Chrome" --args --remote-debugging-port=9222